+Michigan continues to guide programs toward long-term water sustainability through the implementation of its water withdrawal assessment program.
 Michigan's LQW assessment process, environmental impact standard, and cumulative impact tracking system have effected significant changes in the planning and development of LQWs.
 This process has driven the integration of long-term sustainable water use concepts into water management decisions and has raised the awareness of water use and resource impact implications.
 The LQW assessment process is designed to be adaptive and able to respond to changing environmental conditions.
 Additional hydrologic data is continually being collected and combined with refined models to inform LQW assessment methods and policies to support better decision making and ensure long-term sustainable water use.